-Advanced Science, Special Topics is any science course which is grounded in extended laboratory, field, and literature investigations into one or more specialized science disciplines, such as anatomy/physiology, astronomy, biochemistry, botany, ecology, electromagnetism, genetics, geology, nuclear physics, organic chemistry, etc. Students enrolled in this course engage in an in-depth study of the application of science concepts, principles, and unifying themes that are unique to that particular science discipline and that address specific technological, environmental or health-related issues.
-Under the direction of a science advisor, students enrolled in this course will complete an end-of-course project and presentation, such as a scientific research paper or science fair project, integrating knowledge, skills, and concepts from the student's course of study.
-Individual projects are preferred, but group projects may be appropriate if each student in the group has specific and unique responsibilities.
+Grade level: 12 Advanced Science, Special Topics is any science course which is grounded in extended Course #: 3092 laboratory, field, and literature investigations into one or more specialized science Length: Full year disciplines, such as anatomy/physiology, astronomy, biochemistry, botany, ecology, Credit(s): Two electromagnetism, genetics, geology, nuclear physics, organic chemistry, etc. Students Diploma: Counts as a enrolled in this course engage in an in-depth study of the application of science Science Course for all concepts, principles, and unifying themes that are unique to that particular science diplomas; General, Core 40, discipline and that address specific technological, environmental or health-related Academic Honors, Technical issues.
+Under the direction of a science advisor, students enrolled in this course will Honors complete an end-of-course project and presentation, such as a scientific research paper or science fair project, integrating knowledge, skills, and concepts from the student's Prerequisite: at least 3 years course of study.
+Individual projects are preferred, but group projects may be appropriate of Core 40 Science courses if each student in the group has specific and unique responsibilities